BrandynHamilton/HTTPayer/README.md

 **Automated, cross-chain stablecoin payments for APIs, agents, and smart contracts — powered by x402, Chainlink CCIP, and EIP-3009.**

-**Winner of the Cross-Chain Soltuions track for the [2025 Chainlink Chromium hackathon](https://blog.chain.link/announcing-the-chainlink-chromion-hackathon-winners/).**
+**🥇 Winner of the Cross-Chain Soltuions track for the [2025 Chainlink Chromium hackathon](https://blog.chain.link/announcing-the-chainlink-chromion-hackathon-winners/).**

 ## What is HTTPayer?